Search by Provider Name

 HOUSING/RENTAL ASSISTANCE

-INW connects community members to the Coordinated Entry Systems for housing in Multnomah, Washington, Clackamas, and Clark Counties.
-Our housing/rental assistance is reserved for households referred to us by the Coordinated Entry Systems.
+Connects community members to the Coordinated Entry Systems for housing in Multnomah, Washington, Clackamas, and Clark Counties.
+Housing/rental assistance is reserved only for households referred to us by the Coordinated Entry Systems.
 Staff work with each household to develop an individual support plan to identify goals and strategies designed to help achieve housing stability.

 10055 E Burnside Street